sparrow-chik-chrk/investigation-board-fix/README.md

 There are some pretty straightforward options in the settings for the module so you can better adjust it for your table
 ![image](https://github.com/user-attachments/assets/5acf7e09-4eb2-44b7-b002-4e7347698978)

+## Installation

+To install this module, in Foundry VTT go to the Add-on Modules tab:

+Search in the top bar for "investigation board" and click Install

+OR

+Click Install Module

+Paste the following manifest URL into the bottom Manifest URL field: https://raw.githubusercontent.com/mordachai/investigation-board/main/module.json

+After that go to your world and enable the module in your Game Settings under Manage Modules

 ## Known Limitations